Qibocal: an open-source framework for calibration of self-hosted quantum devices: Introduction

 Control over instruments alone is insufficient for successfully deploying quantum algorithms on hardware.
 Proper calibration and characterization of the entire system must be performed.
 For superconducting qubits, this involves performing a series of experiments designed to optimize the microwave pulses that implement native gates and measurements. \texttt{Qibocal}, which is based on both \texttt{Qibo} and \texttt{Qibolab}, was developed to ease the deployment of such calibration protocols on superconducting devices.

-However, \texttt{Qibocal} is more than just a collection of experiments; its deep integration with \texttt{Qibolab} allows for the automation of the deployment and monitoring of quantum processors.
-Additionally, \texttt{Qibocal} offers the necessary syntax to seamlessly combine calibration protocols, enabling experimentalists to create custom \emph{calibration programs}.
+The development of \Qibocal was originally motivated by several practical limitations encountered in self-hosted calibration software for superconducting quantum platforms.
+In many experimental setups, calibration routines are implemented as ad-hoc scripts that tightly couple data acquisition, analysis, and parameter updates.
+As the number of available characterization and calibration experiments grows, these approaches tend to produce large and difficult-to-maintain codebases, making it challenging to reuse experiments, track dependencies between routines, and integrate new calibration protocols.
+Establishing a robust software infrastructure is therefore a crucial step toward building reliable and scalable calibration tools.

+Despite significant progress in the automation of quantum hardware operation, the calibration of quantum processors still relies heavily on human intervention.
+In this setting, \Qibocal aims to streamline the experimental workflow of data streaming, experiment management, and parameter updates.
+In addition, \Qibocal provides a flexible interface for composing calibration protocols, enabling experimentalists to construct custom calibration workflows tailored to specific devices or experimental objectives.
 While it is possible to define recalibration schemes using a direct acyclic graph (DAG)~\cite{kelly2018physical}, specific applications can benefit from a more comprehensive dependency scheme including, for example, optimization loops.

 In Fig.~\ref{fig:scheme}, we show schematically the role of \Qibocal within the \Qibo framework.